komadlm/Predict-German-Credit-Risk/README.md

 Change the data type of some of the columns to factor.

-Dropped the columns Name, Ticket.

 Created the dummies for categorical data

+Create X (drop wthe target variable) and Y (only target variable).

-Splitting the Dataset into Train Set (dropped the target variable and added In the Test set) and Test Set in 70% and 30% respectively.
+Splitting the X,y into Train Set and Test Set in 75% and 25% respectively.

-Trained the dataset using the LogisticRegression model
+Trained the dataset using the LogisticRegression model.

+Trained the dataset using Decision Tree Classifier Model.

+Predict y using X_test for both the above models.
+Logistic : accuracy score: 73%, Decision Tree accuracy score: 67%

+Build Random Forest Classifier model.

+Use GridSearchCV to find the best estimator.

+Build the Random Forest Classifier model with best estimator.

-Predicting the final decision associated with an application using this model
+Predicting the test using this model.
+Using the confusion matrix, the accuracy score : 74%

-And saving the predicted value as LogSub1.csv and uploaded to Kaggle which gate the prediction score 0.76555.

-Applied the Feature Engineering to the dataset to get better prediction score.

-Again created dummies, spliting data into Train and Test and training the model using the new train dataset, saving the predicted value as LogSub2.csv and uploaded to Kaggle which gave the prediction score 0.78.

-test_data_set should be in .csv format
+Test data set should be in .csv format